calcmogul/controls-engineering-in-frc/README.md

 * Inkscape (to convert SVGs to PDF)
 * ghostscript (to reduce size of final PDF for publishing)

 Python Control can be installed via your system's package manager or via pip.
 For better root locus plots, build and install Python Control from its Git repo at https://github.com/python-control/python-control instead of using 0.7.0 from pypi.python.org.

 ```
 git clone git://github.com/python-control/python-control
 pip install --user ./python-control
 ```

+To run the examples, only Python 3.5+ and Python Control are required.

 ## Build